-What is an Agile Product Owner?
+What Does an Agile Product Owner Do?

 Scrum Product Owner vs. Agile Product Owner